-TESTING: Test by pushing the test button on the cover and holding it down for a minimum of 5 seconds (or until the alarm sounds).
-This will sound the alarm if the electronic circuitry, horn, and batteries are working.
+SMOKE SENSING CHAMBER OPERATION: This alarm will "chirp" if any of the components in the smoke sensing chamber fail.
+This chirp will occur between the flashes of the red LED indicator light, (If the chirp occurs at the same time as the red LED flash, see Section 6 for low battery information.)
+TESTING: Test by pushing the test button on the cover and hold it down for a minimum of 5 seconds.
+This will sound the alarm if the electronic circuitry and horn and battery are working.
 If no alarm sounds, the unit has defective batteries or other failure.
-DO NOT use an open flame to test your alarm, you could damage the alarm or ignite combustible materials and start a structure fire.
+DO NOT use an open flame to test your alarm. you could damage the alarm or ignite combustible materials and start a structure fire.